wmateusz1212-cell/Cisco-Enterprise-Network-Design-HA-Security/README.md

 ![Topology Diagram](images/topology_diagram.png.png)

 ## 📌 Project Overview
 This project demonstrates a robust, fault-tolerant Campus Network architecture designed for high availability and security.
-The simulation was built using **Cisco Modeling Labs (CML)** using IOSv and IOSvL2 images.
+The simulation was built using **Cisco Modeling Labs (CML)** using CSR1000v and IOSvL2 images.

 The primary goal was to design a network that eliminates Single Points of Failure (SPOF) at layers 2 and 3, while securing the access layer against common LAN attacks.